orkes-io/docs/docs/reference-docs/system-tasks/jq-transform.md

 <details><summary>Cleaning up a JSON response</summary>
 <p>

+This example demonstrates how to filter and format data from an API response using a JSON JQ Transform task.
+The goal is to retrieve a list of "stargazers" (users who have starred a repository) from GitHub and simplify the output to include only the relevant information: **starred_at** and **login** parameters for users who starred the repository after a specified date.

-An HTTP task initiates an API call to GitHub to retrieve a list of "stargazers" (users who have starred a repository).
+In this example, an HTTP task initiates an API call to GitHub to retrieve a list of stargazers.
 The API response snippet (for a single user) is as follows:

-The snippet of **${hundred_stargazers_ref.output}**:

 ```json
     [